mschuchard/puppet-check/README.md

 The following files have warnings:
 -- manifests/style_lint.pp:
-double quoted string containing no variables at line 2, column 8 indentation of => is not properly aligned at line 2, column 5
+2:8: double quoted string containing no variables
+2:5: indentation of => is not properly aligned (expected in column 8, but found it in column 5)

 -- manifests/style_parser.pp:
 Unrecognized escape sequence '\[' at 2:77
 Unrecognized escape sequence '\]' at 2:77
-double quoted string containing no variables at line 2, column 45
+2:45: double quoted string containing no variables

 -- lib/style.rb:
 1:1: W: Useless assignment to variable - `hash`.